Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 4. Seek outside opinions: Ask friends, family, and colleagues for their feedback on your personality traits and tendencies.
 They may offer insight into your Enneagram type that you may not have considered.

-For a more in-depth guide check out this blog on <a style="font-weight: bold;" href="/blog/enneagram/beginners-guide-to-determining-your-enneagram-type" >determining your enneagram type for a beginner</a>.
+For a more in-depth guide check out this blog on <a style="font-weight: bold;" href="/blog/enneagram/beginners-guide-to-determining-your-enneagram-type" >determining your Enneagram type for a beginner</a>.

 ## Wrap up